V-Cent/TTE/docs/tech/todps2.md

 The window that you can increase the stagger of the previous attack is about 25 frames.

-#### Arte Stagger Change [TODO]
+#### Arte Stagger Change
+[TODO]

-Doing an attack before the projectile of a previous arte still has not reached the enemy can decreses a bit of stagger, or even changes it.
+Doing an attack before the projectile of a previous arte still has not reached the enemy can decrease a bit of stagger, or even changes it.

-### Semi-auto Techniques [TODO]
+### Semi-auto Techniques
+[TODO]

 (does it effect casting time?)
 (AUTO does not seem to work... seems to be a different mechanic -- the so called reserve arte/item.
 Test that out mid-combo?)

 (These require semi-auto to be active)

 Semi-auto on Destiny shows most effect in grounded combat, since air actions do not initiate any unique mechanics.
-When grounded, doing an arte/normal (suficiantly away from the enemy, depending on the arte/normal) will start a forced neutral animation followed by a semi-auto run animation.
+When grounded, doing an arte/normal (sufficiently away from the enemy, depending on the arte/normal) will start a forced neutral animation followed by a semi-auto run animation.
 This forced neutral animation lasts the longer when running away from the enemy (~15 frames) and can be extended by using an aiming dash or charge.
 The arte used to cause the neutral animation is called the _SB buffered action_ (see below for more information).
 If you use an a non-shortcut arte during the animation, that arte will become the buffered action instead.

-The SB buffered action persists between ground dashes but dissapears whenever the forced neutral animation is cancelled or if another attack/arte is pressed (no need for the attack to come out, just the buttom press causes it) before its execution.
+The SB buffered action persists between ground dashes but disappears whenever the forced neutral animation is cancelled or if another attack/arte is pressed (no need for the attack to come out, just the button press causes it) before its execution.
 Jumping causes the SB buffered action to be performed, if it is air-enabled.
 Most of the following techniques require the player character to be in the forced neutral animation to function.
 You cannot be in any chain for the semi-auto run to start.

 #### Spell auto re-cast